Marasuchus: Discovery and history

 Marasuchus hails from the Chañares Formation of Argentina.
 This formation has been dated to the early Carnian (the first stage of the Late Triassic), about 235 to 234 million years old.
 Many Chanares fossils, including the first known remains of Marasuchus, were unearthed as a result of a 1964-1965 paleontological expedition.
 This expedition was undertaken by paleontologists from the MCZ (Museum of Comparative Zoology at Harvard) and the MLP (Museo de La Plata in La Plata, Argentina).
 Discoveries made during the expedition were later described in a series of papers by Alfred Romer from the MCZ.
 Around the same time, further expeditions by Jose Bonaparte of the PVL (Paleontología de Vertebrados, Instituto 'Miguel Lillo' in San Miguel de Tucuman, Argentina) unearthed additional fossils from the area.

-Marasuchus lilloensis is known from several specimens representing most of the animal's skeletal anatomy, although skull material remains limited.
-The holotype, PVL 3871, was collected by Bonaparte in 1969 and was initially known as "the Tucuman specimen".
-This specimen consists of large portions of the tail, left forelimb, hip, and hindlimbs.
+Marasuchus lilloensis is known from several specimens representing most of the animal's skeletal anatomy, although skull material remains limited and the hand is entirely unknown.
+The holotype, PVL 3871, was collected by Bonaparte in 1969.
+Romer (1971, 1972) referred to it as "the Tucuman specimen".
+This specimen consists of large portions of the tail, left forelimb, hip, hindlimbs, and possible snout fragments.
+The hip material of PVL 3871 has unusual anatomy compared to other specimens, and may actually be from an unrelated silesaurid.
+The shoulder blade may also be mixed in from a "sphenosuchian" crocodylomorph.

 Other Marasuchus fossils are stored at the PVL as well.
-PVL 3870 includes skull material, the entire presacral vertebral column, and a nearly complete hip and hindlimbs.
-PVL 3872 is a braincase and associated cervical (neck) vertebrae.
-PVL 4670 and 4671 each consist of vertebrae from the base of the tail, while PVL 4672 is a sequence of cervical and dorsal (trunk) vertebrae.
+PVL 3870 includes skull material (a partial braincase and maxilla), the entire presacral vertebral column, part of the tail, and a nearly complete hip and hindlimbs.
+PVL 3872 is a braincase and associated cervical (neck) and dorsal (torso) vertebrae.
+PVL 4670 and 4671 each consist of vertebrae from the base of the tail, while PVL 4672 is a sequence of cervical and dorsal vertebrae.
 The referral of PVL 4670 to Marasuchus (or Lagosuchus) is uncertain due to the absence of diagnostic features clearly shared with other specimens.
+Relatively strongly-built forelimb bones also make up part of PVL 4670 and 4672, though they show some differences to the forelimb of PVL 3871.